Simon Gagné: Tampa Bay Lightning (2010–2011)

-On July 19, 2010, Gagné was traded to the Tampa Bay Lightning in exchange for Matt Walker and a fourth-round pick in the 2011 NHL Entry Draft.
-He recorded 17 goals with 23 assists for the Lightning that year as the Lightning finished as the fifth seed in the East putting them in the playoffs for the first time since 2007, to go with another five goals in the 2011 playoffs as the Lightning defeated the Pittsburgh Penguins in seven games (erasing a 3–1 series deficit in doing so) in the first round and sweeping the top-seeded Washington Capitals in the second round before falling in the third round to the eventual Stanley Cup champion Boston Bruins in seven games, one win short from returning to the Stanley Cup Finals.
+On July 19, 2010, Gagné was traded to the Tampa Bay Lightning in exchange for Matt Walker and a fourth-round pick in the 2011 NHL entry draft.
+He recorded 17 goals with 23 assists for the Lightning that year as the Lightning finished as the fifth seed in the East putting them in the playoffs for the first time since 2007, to go with another five goals in the 2011 playoffs as the Lightning defeated the Pittsburgh Penguins in seven games (erasing a 3–1 series deficit in doing so) in the first round and sweeping the top-seeded Washington Capitals in the second round before falling in the third round to the eventual Stanley Cup champion Boston Bruins in seven games, one win short from returning to the Stanley Cup Final.

 Los Angeles Kings (2011–2013)

 After just one season in Tampa Bay, Gagné became an unrestricted free agent.
 On July 2, 2011, he signed a two-year, $7 million contract with the Los Angeles Kings.
 He scored his first goal as a Kings player on October 13, 2011, against Martin Brodeur of the New Jersey Devils.
 During the regular season, he appeared in 34 games and scored 10 goals with 17 points overall.
 On June 11, 2012, he won the Stanley Cup over the Devils, along with former Flyers teammates Jeff Carter and Mike Richards.
 During the Kings' playoff run, he appeared in four games but did not record a point.
 During the off-season, he underwent surgery to remove a 5 cm mass from his neck which had been causing him chronic pain.